 The Windsor Knot: A Novel by SJ Bennett.
 The first book in a series in which Queen Elizabeth II secretly solves crimes.

 All the Queen's Men by SJ Bennett.
 Amateur detective Queen Elizabeth II investigates a shocking death at Buckingham Palace.

 Death at Buckingham Palace: Her Majesty Investigates by C. C. Benison.
 A novel in which -- yes -- Queen Elizabeth II plays detective!
 (Don't you wonder if the queen reads these books?)

 Death at Sandringham House.
 Sequel to Death at Buckingham Palace

 Death at Windsor Castle.
 Her Majesty plays sleuth again.

 The Queen by Peter Morgan.
 The screenplay for the acclaimed film about the British royal family's reaction to Princess Diana's death.

 Diana, Charles, & the Queen by William Heyen.
 Poems about the royal family.

 Titus Rules by Dick King-Smith, illustrated by John Eastwood.
-Tells the humorous (and fictional) story of one of Queen Elizabeth II's corgis, Titus, and his adventures while living in the palace.
+The humorous (and fictional) palace adventures of one of Queen Elizabeth II's corgis.
 For children ages 9 to 12.